You’ve planted your tomatoes and nurtured them every step of the way. It can be disappointing to see them growing smaller and slower than you hoped.

 Make sure you are comparing apples to apples, so to speak.
 If you have tomato plants that take 90 days to maturity, they will probably grow much more slowly than plants with 50 days to maturity.

-Other Ways To Speed Up Tomato Growth
+Other Ways To Speed Up Tomato Plant Growth

-If you prune some of the suckers off, the plant will have more energy to devote to flowers and fruit, and you will get fewer but larger tomatoes.
+If you prune some of the suckers off, the plant will have more energy to devote to flowers and fruit.
+You will get fewer but larger tomatoes.

 Again, this allows the plant to focus its energy on fewer tomatoes, leading to larger fruit.
 You can use an electric toothbrush or other methods to hand pollinate tomato flowers.

 I hope you found this article helpful – if so, please share with someone who may need the information.